balta2ar/srs-toolbelt/README.md

 ## 10. Mindmaps and digraphs

 One of the activities that I do to improve my language skills is to create mindmaps.
-Besides of drawing them manualy, which is important step for memorisation, I also made a script to visualize them using PlantUML.
+Besides of drawing them manualy, which is important step for memorisation, I also made a script to visualize them using PlantUML+GraphViz.
 What I do is I make a nested list like this:

 ```text
 forelder